Neil Young says done with streaming due to 'worst' sound quality

-LOS ANGELES (Reuters) - Singer-songwriter and musician Neil Young said on Wednesday he won’t allow his music to be streamed any more, not because of disputes over royalties, but rather over poor sound quality.
+LOS ANGELES, July 15 (Reuters) - Singer-songwriter and musician Neil Young said on Wednesday he won’t allow his music to be streamed any more, not because of disputes over royalties, but rather over poor sound quality.

 “I don’t need my music to be devalued by the worst quality in the history of broadcasting or any other form of distribution,” the Canadian rocker said in a post on his Facebook page.